Bruno Vilhena Adorno, PhD

 Manchester, UK, M13 9PL

 I wear several hats at The University of Manchester.
-I’m a Sellafield / Royal Academy of Engineering Senior Research Fellow in Cooperative Legged Robots in Challenging Environments and a Reader in Robotics with the Department of Electrical and Electronic Engineering.
-I’m also RAICo’s Interim Academic Lead, and affiliated with the Manchester Centre for Robotics and AI and the Centre for Robotic Autonomy in Demanding and Long-Lasting Environments (CRADLE).
+I’m a Reader in Robotics with the Department of Electrical and Electronic Engineering and a Sellafield / Royal Academy of Engineering Senior Research Fellow.
+I’m also affiliated with the Manchester Centre for Robotics and AI and the Centre for Robotic Autonomy in Demanding and Long-Lasting Environments (CRADLE).

 I’m an IEEE Senior Member and Associate Editor for the IEEE Robotics and Automation Letters (IEEE RA-L).